 What is AI lead scoring?

 It ranks your prospects by how likely they are to convert, based on signals like fit, behavior, and engagement, so you work the most promising leads first.
-AI does this dynamically, learning from patterns rather than relying only on hand-set rules, turning a flat list into a prioritized pipeline.
+AI does this dynamically, learning from patterns in who actually converted rather than relying only on hand-set rules, turning a flat list into a prioritized pipeline.

 Should I ignore low-scored leads?

 No. A score is a probability, not a verdict — a low-scored lead can be your best deal and a high-scored one can fizzle.
-Use scores to decide order of effort, not to write leads off.
-Ignoring leads purely because of a number means scoring has started blinding you.
+Use scores to decide order of effort, and override them confidently when you know something the data doesn't, like a personal connection or timing signal.
+Blindly following the score is as much a mistake as ignoring it.

 Does lead scoring replace qualifying?

 No — it gets you to the conversation faster.
 Once a high-scored lead is in front of you, the human work begins: understanding the need, confirming fit, reading the timing.
-AI tells you where to spend attention; qualifying turns that attention into a deal.
+Scoring picks the door to knock on; qualifying is the conversation once it opens.
+You need both to close.

 What makes lead scoring accurate?

 Honest, current data.
 A score is only as good as the information behind it, so thin or stale lead data produces confident-but-wrong rankings.
-Verified, up-to-date data is the foundation that makes scoring trustworthy.
+Verified, up-to-date data is the foundation, and connecting scoring to which leads actually converted lets it sharpen over time instead of staying static.